-The Board consists of 13 members appointed by the Governor.
+The Board consists of 13 members – 11 appointed by the Governor and two appointed by the General Assembly upon the recommendations of the Speaker and President Pro Tempore.
 Eight of the 13 are licensed physicians, one is a licensed physician assistant (PA), one is an approved nurse practitioner (NP), and three are members of the public with no financial or professional interest in a health service or profession.

 All Board members serve three-year terms.
 State law limits members to serving two full, consecutive terms on the Board.